|

 Amable, T. M. 1998.
 How to kill creativity: Keep doing what you're doing.
 Or, if you want to spark innovation, rethink how you motivate, reward, and assign work to people.
 Harvard Business Review (September-October): 77- 87.
 (Summary).

 Ameen, E. C., C. Jackson, W. R. Pasewark and J. R. Strawser.
 1995.
 An empirical investigation of the antecedents and consequences of job insecurity on the turnover intentions of academic accountants.
-Issues In Accounting Education (Spring): 65-82.
+Issues in Accounting Education (Spring): 65-82.

 Ancona, D. G., T. A. Kochan, J. V. Maanen, M. Sculley, D. E. Westney, D. M. Kolb, S. J. Ashford and J. E. Dutton.
 2004.
-Managing for the Future: Organizational Behavior & Processes, 3e.
+Managing for the Future: Organizational Behavior and Processes, 3e.
 South-Western Educational Publishing.

 Anderson, C. R. and F. T. Paine.
 1975.
 Managerial perceptions and strategic behavior.
 The Academy of Management Journal 18(4): 811-823.
-(JSTOR link).

 Anderson, J. A. 1975.
 Information interactions and accounting information user reactions.
 The Accounting Review (July): 509-511.
-(JSTOR link).

 Anderson, M. J. 1988.
 A comparative analysis of information search and evaluation behavior of professional and non-professional analysts.
 Accounting, Organizations and Society 13(5): 431-446.